 If you know any courses that play no more than 6,000 yards we'd love to hear your recommendations.

-Top 20 Under 6,000 Yard Golf Courses of Great Britain
+Top 20 Under 6,000 Yard Golf Courses of the United Kingdom

 "With around 3,000 golf clubs in the UK it’s inevitable that courses will get bracketed by style and character.
 Whether it be parkland, heathland or links it’s usually quite easy to compare one similar type of course to another.
 Not at Boat of Garten!
 This is one of the most unique golf courses I have ever played. "